Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Data analysis

-With the objective of greatly reducing the number of noise events in the ROI, a deep learning method based on the multilayer perceptron (MLP) neural network was used, allowing the reduction of analysis threshold from the previous 1 keV to 0.7 keV, maintaining an excellent event selection efficiency at the threshold level.
+With the objective of greatly reducing the number of noise events in the ROI, a deep learning method based on the multilayer perceptron (MLP) neural network was used \cite{mlp}, allowing the reduction of analysis threshold from the previous 1 keV to 0.7 keV, maintaining an excellent event selection efficiency at the threshold level.
 Pulse shape discrimination likelihood parameters were introduced as inputs to MLP.
 The waveforms mean time and amplitudes were evaluated to obtain a PSD parameter.
 The fast Fourier transform of waveforms has also been included in the generation of another PSD parameter based on the waveforms power spectra.
-Scintillation events from calibration using the 0.87 keV X-ray emission from the electron capture process in a $^{22}$Na source, and noise events from PMT origin were inputs to the MLP in the sample training.
-A MLP score based on the likelihood parameters cited was calculated for each signal, and the event selection cut determined following the criteria that less than 1\% of the selected events were noise signals \cite{cosineeventselection}.
-The efficiency of this noise and scintillation event selection is presented and discussed in the most recent COSINE-100 WIMP-nucleon interaction search \cite{cosinewimpnew}.
+Scintillation events from a one month calibration campaign using an external $^{22}$Na source, together with PMT-induced noise events, were used as inputs for the MLP sample training.
+Pure scintillation signals were selected by requiring multiple-hit events in the crystals.
+The $^{22}$Na decay produces a 1274 keV gamma ray from the de-excitation of the $^{22}$Ne daughter nucleus, as well as two 511 keV gamma rays from positron–electron annihilation \cite{na22}.
+Therefore, pure low-energy scintillation signals from Compton scattering in a given crystal could be selected by requiring a coincidence with high-energy events in another crystal.
+A MLP score based on the likelihood parameters was calculated for each signal, and the event selection cut determined following the criteria that less than 1\% of the selected events were noise signals.
+The efficiency of this noise and scintillation event selection is discussed in details in the most recent COSINE-100 WIMP-nucleon interaction search \cite{cosinewimpnew} and in the study of software techniques for lowering COSINE-100 detector threshold \cite{cosineeventselection}.
+In addition, the trigger efficiency is verified using a waveform simulation of the PMTs signals \cite{wavesim} and is found to be consistent with unity at the current 8 photoelectrons threshold.